 Assume you’re looking at a spot about a vacuum cleaner.
 When you look at this reaction graph, you can see potential trouble segments around 18s, 33s, and 58s.
 In this example, you would pay special attention to 33s since it has the strongest negative dip.
 Note the elements in those segments, such as what’s being said, music, and new scenes.

 3. Cross check quantitative data with verbatims (qualitative).

 Now that you’ve identified the trouble spots, refer to your verbatims to figure out what people didn’t like about them.
 Look through the answers and correlate elements participants didn’t like with the negative dips in the videos.

-Continue from the example reaction graph above, for “What didn’t you like about the ad?”, 21 of participants mentioned they didn’t like the joke about marriage, which was used the the middle of the spot (33s).
+Continue from the example reaction graph above, for “What didn’t you like about the ad?”, 21 participants mentioned they didn’t like the joke about marriage, which was used in the middle of the spot (33s).
 You can now filter those participants out by demographics to see what they have in common.
-With this data, you can get a general idea who might be offended by your spot and take steps to avoid it.
+With this data, you can get a general idea of who might be offended by your spot and take steps to avoid it.
 For instance, you might find out that conservative females in the Mid West are offended by the joke about marriage.
-You can either cut it out entirely, or change it slightly to be less risqué.
+You can either cut it out entirely or change it slightly to be less risqué.